AllyYL/casestudy/src/projects/weave.md

 </div>

 <div class="quote-container">
   <p>It's one thing to own.
-To participate, be on-chain, and be part of it--that's a whole lot more attractive.</p>
+To participate and be part of it--that's a whole lot more attractive.</p>
   <cite>— NFT Collector</cite>
 </div>